arangodb/spring-boot-starter/demo/README.md

         // the generated id from the database is set in the original entity System.out.println(String.format("Ned Stark saved in the database with id: '%s'", nedStark.getId()));

-        // lets take a look whether we can find Ned Stark in the database final Optional<Character> foundNed = repository.findById(nedStark.getId());
+        // let us take a look whether we can find Ned Stark in the database final Optional<Character> foundNed = repository.findById(nedStark.getId());
         assert foundNed.isPresent();
         System.out.println(String.format("Found %s", foundNed.get()));